wyang737/AirTicketSystem/README.md

 # Overview
-Project for Intro to Databases (CS-UY 3083) with Brian Guo.
+Project for Intro to Databases (CS-UY 3083) by Brian Guo & Winston Yang.
 This project aims to simulate an online Air Ticket Reservation System.
 The system has 3 types of users - customers, booking agents, and airline staff.

 ## Functional Requirements